About

 The growth in student enrollment and faculty in all programs made it necessary to find an efficient and effective quality teaching environment.
 Teaching complemented with practical application stimulated students to maximize their knowledge and get involved in challenging issues.
 After winning a contest on designing a network architecture, students begin constructing network architecture for two labs located in Meshel Hall during the month of May in 2001.
 They were supervised by Edmund Ickert, an YSU Graduate and retired Data Systems manager, and Aaron Perkins, a senior in Computer Information Systems (CIS).
 Each supervised a separate room, Ickert with room 305 and Perkins with 102.
 Room 305 is used as the primary networking lab for relevant classes in CSIS.
 The department also received $1.5 million to be used in five years for development and enhancement of labs.
 However, after the project to build a convocation center failed in 2002, Bruce Zoldan, President of the B.J.
 Alan Company, and Harry Meshel, former President of the Ohio Senate, both became concerned that the city might lose the money if not used soon.
 The Department has always had close ties to mathematics and engineering, but has increasingly experienced collaborations with other disciplines important to industry, including business, statistics, economics and more.
 It is through these collaborations that the importance of computer science in a broader sense is best appreciated.
 In the early 2000s, YSU Graduate Studies announced three new programs, one of which was a Master’s degree in Computing and Information Systems, to start in the fall of 2005.
 The College of Science, Technology, Engineering, and Mathematics (STEM) was established in the Fall of 2007.
 The administrative reorganization combined departments (including the Department of Computer Science and Information Systems) from the College of Arts and Sciences with the College of Engineering and Technology.
 The growth of the program continued and faculty members who were instrumental in different roles of this growth are: Duda (Professor and Chair[2002-2006]), Chrobak, Phillips, Santos, Schueller (Professors), Hogue (Assistant Professor and Chair), Bodnovich (Assistant Professor and Chair[2007-2013]), Hogue, Sullins, Kramer, Lazar (Assistant Professors), Arslanyilmaz, Gaydos, Harper, Perera, Zhang, Blakenship (Associate Professors), Harper, Ickert, and Roberts (Instructors).

-With steady growth, today there are over 450 undergraduate students and approximately 35 graduate students being served in all programs.
+With steady growth, there were over 450 undergraduate students and approximately 35 graduate students being served in all programs.
 Having research-oriented faculty allows students at all levels to get involved in real life research projects.
 Faculty research has gained a noticeable momentum and attracted a number of federal funds from different agencies, including a CAREER award for Early Career Development from the NSF.
 The Department has continued to enhance their visibility by hosting events that help shape and bring attention to the CSIS department.
 In November of 2013, YSU hosted the ACM East Central Regional Programming Contest.
 Also, the YSU Computer Club hosts HackYSU, a hack-a-thon/make-athon, which is a weekend-long competition where teams of computer programmers have 36 hours to develop software and hardware projects.
 The Department of Computer Science and Information Systems moved exclusively to the third floor of Meshel Hall in 2018.
 Due to the rapid development in the number of staff and the range of their interests, a department with a clear identity and common objectives emerged.
 With the new objectives set by the recently added faculty and administration, the growth in the department is continuing with these faculty, who were instrumental in different roles.
-These are: Carol Lamb (Professor and Chair [2020-Present]), Coskun Bayrak (Professor and Chair [2017-2020]), Schueller (Professor and Former Chair[2013-2016]), Lazar (Professor), Hogue, Sullins, Kramer, Zhang, Arslanyilmaz, Yu (Associate Professors), and Robert Gilliland (Instructor).
+These are: Carol Lamb (Professor and Chair [2020-2022]), Coskun Bayrak (Professor and Chair [2017-2020]), Schueller (Professor and Former Chair[2013-2016]), Lazar (Professor), Hogue, Sullins, Kramer, Zhang, Arslanyilmaz (Current Chair), Yu (Associate Professors), and Robert Gilliland (Instructor).
 In 2017, the major renovation of the Computer Science department was completed to provide more comfortable surroundings and usable space for student and faculty to collaborate.
 In addition, the Data Science Lab (SARAH and STEM clouds) and Software Engineering Usability Lab have been upgraded with new equipment.
 The Computer Science department has plans to expand to the fourth floor, which will undergo renovations and facility upgrades.
 The plan is to create a Virtual Reality Center, Virtual Classrooms, CSIS-SubNet, CSIS-WallSystem, CINAP Lab, Applied Machine Learning Lab, Image Processing Lab, Game Development Lab, Driving Simulation Lab as well as renovation of Faculty offices.
 The Computer Science department has a long history of making outstanding seminal contributions to the field, and will continue to do so for years to come.